 Cheryl Machat Dorskind is an internationally noted mentor, educator, author, professional photographer, handpainter, and photo artist.

 As a college professor, Cheryl teaches Adobe Photoshop, Adobe LightRoom, digital photography, portfolio development, and freshman seminar (LIU, SUNY, Maine Media Workshops).
-In the field, Cheryl teaches photography in her popular Photo Safaris currently available for private bookings in the Hamptons, NY, and New York City.
+In the field, Cheryl teaches photography in her popular Photo workshops currently available in the Hamptons and New York City.

 In addition to her digital book, Photographing Children Naturally, (available on iTunes and on her website) Cheryl is the author of two best-selling books, The Art of Handpainting Photographs — considered the definitive guide to traditional darkroom photo painting — and The Art of Photographing Children — the ultimate guide to creating cherished photographs of children.
-Cheryl has also written seventy-five articles for her newspaper column “Picture This” for The Southampton Press and is a contributor to the e-Zine Clarity.
+Cheryl has also written seventy-five articles for her newspaper column “Picture This” for The Southampton Press and writes for her blog, “Between Loads: Photo Thoughts.”

 Cheryl is a contributor to Getty images and her corporate clients include Epic Records, Random House, Coca-Cola, Hamptons magazine, Niche Media, Newsday, The Southampton Press, and The New York Times.